Complete Golf Store Business Logo

 The latest generation of TaylorMade Stealth drivers is something to behold in and of itself.
 By developing the world's first commercially viable carbon-faced driver, Taylormade completely overtook its competitors and established itself as the industry leader.

-However, this is the first time any of us have come across the use of carbon in the building of a driver's face.
-The testing of this driver was simultaneously one of the most strange and satisfying experiences we've ever had.
-While maintaining a high degree of flexibility, it produces a sound and feels that are both deep and rich.
+However, this is the first time any of us have come across the use of carbon in the building of a driver’s face.
+The testing of this driver was simultaneously one of the most strange and satisfying experiences we’ve ever had.
+While maintaining a high degree of flexibility, it produces a sound and feel that are both deep and rich.

-Callaway Rogue will provide greater distance in addition to a more satisfying sound.
+The Callaway Rogue will provide greater distance in addition to a more satisfying sound.
 For golfers with high to mid handicaps, this is a driver that performs at the very top of its class.

 Callaway Epic Max